Network Cloaking

 BlastShield: Network Cloaking for Proactive Oil and Gas Cybersecurity

-With BlastWave’s Network Cloaking technology, devices behind a BlastShield Gateway are invisible to remote users without an initial authentication.
+With Network Cloaking technology, devices behind a BlastShield Security Gateway are invisible to remote users without an initial authentication.
 Users must authenticate with multi-factor authentication (MFA) and can leverage biometrics similar to Apple or Google Pay to increase protection from bad actors.
-Since MFA does not rely on passwords, it eliminates a significant security vulnerability common even among the leading VPN solutions on the market: phishing attacks.
+Since MFA does not rely on passwords, it eliminates a significant security vulnerability that is common even among the leading VPN solutions on the market: phishing attacks.
 BlastShield ensures continuous and secure operations, safeguarding the industry's vital infrastructures and contributing to a robust digital defense posture.
 Network Cloaking also addresses the limitations of perimeter-based defenses, like VPNs and firewalls, which are becoming obsolete in the face of advanced threats, edge-to-cloud applications, and the evolving workforce.
 With BlastShield, oil and gas companies can embrace digital transformation securely, reducing downtime and complying with industry standards and guidelines such as NIST 800-53, IEC 62443, and CFATS.

 Network Cloaking for Water / Wastewater Facilities